⚓ Rhode Island Eviction Notice Laws

 Judgment for Possession

 If you prevail, the court enters judgment for possession.
-Rhode Island provides an appeal period during which the tenant may appeal to Superior Court.
-If an appeal is properly filed, the eviction may be stayed pending the outcome.
+Rhode Island provides an appeal period during which the tenant may appeal to Superior Court, potentially staying the eviction.

 6